11 things to see & do in Crete

 The largest of the Greek islands, and the one to boast the longest summers, Crete truly has something for everyone.

 Once home to the ancient Minoans - the earliest recorded civilization in Europe - Crete is enveloped in thousands of years of history not to mention ringed with a stunning coastline, and you won't be disappointed with the choice of white sandy beaches and turquoise waters on offer.

-Holidays to Crete: it's no surprise that there are countless affordable deals on breaks to this Greek island.
-Greek specialist Olympic Holidays* offers some great value breaks, as does giant TUI* with departure points across the UK.
+Holidays to Crete: it's no surprise that there are countless affordable deals to this glorious Greek island.
+Holiday giant TUI*, for example, offers great value breaks departing from numerous UK airports.

 Haniá (also known as Chania) on the north coast is Crete's second largest city, and definitely one of the island's highlights.